 Your broker's platform should support 1-click execution and trading from the charts.
-In addition, you could also consider automated trading strategies to monitor the market when you're away, protect your positions or realize profits from small changes in market prices.
+In addition, you could also consider automated trading strategies to monitor the market when you're away, protect your positions or realise profits from small changes in market prices.

 Set stops and limits before entry

-Stop and limit orders can help mitigate risks and realize profits for small changes in market prices.
+Stop and limit orders can help mitigate risks and realise profits for small changes in market prices.
 Your trading platform's implementation of stop and limit could make a world of difference to your take-home profit.

 First, a refresher for beginners: